The Next Phase of Armis by Yevgeny Dibrov

 • Social Engineering.
 This attack surface focuses on your team members.
 Social engineering attacks use human psychology to exploit their victims to share sensitive information.

-According to a University of Maryland study, on average, a cyberattack takes place every 39 seconds.
+The latest cybersecurity statistics show that an unsecured system connected to the internet can be a target of more than 2,000 cyber attacks each day.
 By defining your organization’s attack surface, you can help protect yourself and your team from an attacker breaching your network.

 How to Define your Attack Surface Area